xxjsw/blogpost/methods.md

 ![deepRL](figs/deeprl.png)
 The above graph shows the basic architecture of [deep reinforcement learning].
 A popular approach within deep reinforcement learning centers on using (feed-forward) neural networks to approximate optimal actions, as neural networks are well-suited for such intricate tasks due to their versatility and efficient training capabilities.
 Then the storage optimization tasks should be reformulated such that it fits the structure of neural networks.
 Approximate each action $$h_k$$ in terms of a deep neural network $$g^\theta _k$$, parameters $$\theta$$ of these network strategies $$G^\theta = \{g_0^\theta, ...,g_{K-1}^\theta\}$$ are trained to maximize an estimate of the expected terminal utility, i.e., to solve $$\text{ max}{}_\theta \mathbb{E}_\mathbb{P}[U(W_{G^\theta})]$$.

-It is noteworthy that, in the formulation of their frameworks, as opposed to the depicted reinforcement learning architecture(see aabove graph), they avoided computing intermediate value functions and evaluating actions in states with low likelihood of occurrence.
+It is noteworthy that, in the formulation of their frameworks, as opposed to the depicted reinforcement learning architecture(see above graph), they avoided computing intermediate value functions and evaluating actions in states with low likelihood of occurrence.
 Such an approach significantly decreases the computational complexity.
 Furthermore, their frameworks are not bounded by temporal consistency requirements or by expected reward specifications.

 ![NN](figs/feedforwardnn.png)
 ### Definition: Feed-Forward Neural Network